MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/alternate-distribution-options.md

 Ensure your extension is published to the Microsoft Edge Add-ons catalog, or package the CRX file and install the extension using the CRX file on the client.

-The steps to install extensions using the registry in Windows are:
+The steps to install extensions using the registry on Windows are:

 1. Find or create the following key in the registry:
      *   32-bit Windows:  `HKEY_LOCAL_MACHINE\Software\Microsoft\Edge\Extensions`